w3c/wai-curricula/content/index.md

 Curricula uses include:

-* faculty staff teache computer science students about accessibility
+* faculty staff teach computer science students about accessibility
 * accessibility professionals create their own courses
 * HR professionals compare between different course and/or certification programs on web accessibility
 * procurers put together an RFP for a course on web accessibility